Smoking in Public Places: Compensation Claim Procedures

 Compensation for Smoking in Public Places

-The Smoking Law imposes financial penalties on owners and holders of public places where smoking is prohibited, but it does not provide an explicit compensation mechanism for individuals harmed by public smoking.
+The Smoking Law imposes financial penalties on owners and holders of public places.
+But it does not provide an explicit compensation mechanism.
 However, Small Claims Courts have repeatedly awarded compensation to those affected.

-The Small Claims Court accepted the claim but awarded a sum she considered low (the cost of the meal).
-She appealed to the Supreme Court, which upheld the appeal and awarded significantly higher compensation (ten times the original amount).
+The Small Claims Court accepted the claim but awarded a sum she considered low.
+She appealed to the Supreme Court, which upheld the appeal and awarded significantly higher compensation.

-The Supreme Court acknowledged the lack of a specific legal provision for compensation for harm caused by public smoking, emphasizing the need to fill this legislative gap in appropriate cases.
+The Supreme Court acknowledged the lack of a specific legal provision for compensation.
+Emphasizing the need to fill this legislative gap in appropriate cases.
 The court stated:

 It seems to me that a codified obligation has been violated, and given that a family with children and a pregnant woman were involved, there is reason to give stronger expression – even if still symbolically – to the harm, for the sake of deterring others.

-Even if not for health damage from smoking, compensation can be awarded for non-pecuniary harm (emotional distress) resulting from a violation of the Smoking Law.
+Even if not for health damage from smoking, compensation can be awarded.
 Based on case law review, the following conditions must be met to receive compensation:

 1. The claimant approached the person in charge of the public place and requested that the violation be rectified and the nuisance removed (but the nuisance was not removed);